SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 ![Image](../figures/cookie_cutter.png){ width="1000" }
 </figure>

-What is important to keep in mind when using a template, is that it exactly is a template.
-By definition a template is a *guide* to make something.
+What is important to keep in mind when using a template is that it exactly is a template.
+By definition, a template is a *guide* to make something.
 Therefore, not all parts of a template may be important for your project at hand.
 Your job is to pick the parts from the template that is useful for organizing your machine learning project and add the parts that are missing.